expressorrz/expressorrz.github.io/_pages/services.md

 ## Reviewer

-- Served as a reviewer for _Advanced Engineering Informatics_, _Neural Computing and Applications_, _Concurrency and Computation: Practice and Experience_, _Journal of Infrastructure, Policy and Development_, _ACAIT 2023_
+- Served as a reviewer for _Advanced Engineering Informatics_, _Neural Computing and Applications_, _Concurrency and Computation: Practice and Experience_, _Journal of Infrastructure, Policy and Development_, _IEEE ICNSC 2024_, _ACAIT 2023_
-- Served on behalf of mentor as a reviewer for _IEEE Transactions on Industrial Informatics_, _IEEE Transactions on Automation Science and Engineering_, _Expert System with Applications_, _International Journal of Production Research_, _Flexible Services and Manufacturing Journal_, _Computer Methods and Programs in Biomedicine_, _Journal of Mechanical Engineering_
+- Served on behalf of mentor as a reviewer for _IEEE Transactions on Industrial Informatics_, _IEEE Internet of Things Journal_, _IEEE Transactions on Automation Science and Engineering_, _Expert System with Applications_, _International Journal of Production Research_, _Flexible Services and Manufacturing Journal_, _Computer Methods and Programs in Biomedicine_, _Journal of Mechanical Engineering_

 ---